-- The Parole Division conducts monthly director's video conferences to enhance skills and knowledge relating to policies and procedures. - Motivational Interviewing was introduced to the Parole Division in FY 2010 as a 4-hour course.
-After evaluating the successfulness of the course, Motivational Interviewing transitioned into a 20-hour In-Service course in FY 2011 and was incorporated into the POTA in May 2012. - Lesson plans have been enhanced with video clips and electronic data to improve course delivery and comprehension by attendees. - During FY 2012, an 80-hour policy review and preparatory training was implemented as criteria to enhance knowledge, experience, and job exposure for parole officers prior to attending the POTA. - During FY 2012, the Parole Division added advanced courses and workshops for the District Reentry Center (DRC), Special Need Offender Program (SNOP), Therapeutic Community (TC), and Electronic Monitoring (EM)/Super-Intensive Supervision Program (SISP). - The TLDD continues to place emphasis on developing leadership, supervisor, and management skills by providing such courses to newly promoted unit supervisors and parole supervisors. - In 2008, the Parole Division developed an Advanced GPS and Sex Offender Workshop designed to measure proficiency and enhance the skills of individuals that have previously attended the SISP/EM and Sex Offender trainings.
-A SISP/EM Supervisors Workshop was also developed and is designed to provide supervisors with the skills needed to effectively manage their staff. - In December 2012, the POTA developed and implemented a 16-hour block of experiential training in which attendees conduct office and field contacts during academy training. - The Texas Risk Assessment System (TRAS) was implemented in the POTA in FY 2015 as a 28-hour block of instruction. - Upon graduating the POTA, parole officers are provided laptops and cellular devices to maximize work productivity and enhance officer safety when conducting field visits. - Utilization of video conference equipment, as well as online video conferencing applications, to deliver training and conduct meetings statewide.
+- The Parole Division conducts weekly Teams meetings with most of the management team to enhance communication and discussion of any current issues or training needs facing the division. - Motivational Interviewing was introduced to the Parole Division in FY 2010 as a 4-hour course.
+After evaluating the successfulness of the course, Motivational Interviewing transitioned into a 20-hour In-Service course in FY 2011 and was incorporated into the POTA in May 2012. - Lesson plans have been enhanced with video clips and electronic data to improve course delivery and comprehension by attendees. - During FY 2012, an 80-hour policy review and preparatory training was implemented as criteria to enhance knowledge, experience, and job exposure for parole officers prior to attending the POTA. - During FY 2012, the Parole Division added advanced courses and workshops for the District Reentry Center (DRC), Sex Offender (SO) Program, Special Need Offender Program (SNOP), Therapeutic Community (TC), and Electronic Monitoring (EM)/Super-Intensive Supervision Program (SISP).
+The Parole Division continues to provide each of these advanced courses and workshops twice annually.
+A SISP/EM Supervisors Workshop was also developed and is designed to provide supervisors with the skills needed to effectively manage their staff. - The TLDD continues to place emphasis on developing leadership, supervisor, and management skills by providing such courses to newly promoted unit supervisors and parole supervisors. - In December 2012, the POTA developed and implemented a 16-hour block of experiential training in which attendees conduct office and field contacts during academy training. - The Texas Risk Assessment System (TRAS) was implemented in the POTA in FY 2015 as a 28hour block of instruction. - At the beginning of POTA, parole officers are provided with laptops and cellular devices to maximize work productivity.
+Upon graduation, they are given Oleoresin Capsicum (OC) to enhance officer safety when conducting field visits. - Utilization of video conference equipment, as well as online video conferencing applications, to deliver training and conduct meetings statewide.

-The organization of the Parole Division allows trainers and internal reviewers to coordinate efforts and identify policy deficiencies through internal parole office review audits.
+The organization of the Parole Division allows internal reviewers to identify policy deficiencies through internal parole office review audits.
 The internal parole office review process identifies areas requiring additional training and whether current training methods are effective.
 This allows appropriate training modules to be developed or revised to improve skills prior to the formation of a significant deficiency gap.

 The TLDD provides training and certifies all parole officer series staff on the implementation of TRAS and the use of the assessment tool.
-In addition, policies were modified in conjunction with the implementation process and weekly teleconferences conducted to assist staff on the process.
+In addition, policies were modified in conjunction with the implementation process and monthly teleconferences conducted to assist staff on the process.
 In FY 2017, in addition to the audit process which identifies deficiencies with utilization of the TRAS tool, the division began its focus on implementation of staff recertification on the TRAS.